 The 3 main aims of SocioVax are listed below.

-SocioVax is researching participation in vaccination based on various factors.
+In the SocioVax programme, we are researching participation in vaccination based on various factors.
 This includes socio-demographic, socio-psychological and environmental factors.
-In this context, we also look at differences in participation in vaccination, and at how participation in vaccination changes over time. - Knowing what works
+In this context, we also look at differences in participation in vaccination, and at how participation in vaccination changes over time.

-Through SocioVax, we want to know how we can inform people more effectively about vaccination, and how we can offer people more effective assistance in making choices about vaccination.
+Through SocioVax, we want to research how we can inform people more effectively about vaccination, and how we can offer people more effective assistance in making choices about vaccination.
 We also want to know how to maximise ease of access to vaccinations.
-In this context, we pay particular attention to the groups that we are not currently reaching to a sufficient extent. - Sharing knowledge
+In this context, we pay particular attention to the groups that we are not currently reaching to a sufficient extent.

-The knowledge acquired from the SocioVax research programme is shared with professionals and policy-makers working in the field of communication about and implementation of vaccination programmes.
+The knowledge acquired from SocioVax is shared with professionals and policy-makers working in the field of communication about and implementation of vaccination programmes.

 Behavioural and social drivers of vaccination